 Welfare fraud in Nevada occurs when a person intentionally misrepresents or omits material information in an effort to obtain welfare benefits to which he or she is not entitled.

 Depending on the case, welfare fraud can be prosecuted in state or federal court, or both.

-A single act of welfare fraud is a usually prosecuted as a category E felony in Nevada.
+A single act of welfare fraud is usually prosecuted as a category E felony.
 This carries probation.
 But if the defendant has two or more past felony convictions, the judge can order:

 - up to $5,000 in fines

 If the defendant is convicted on federal charges, the penalties may include hefty fines and time in Federal Prison depending on the offense.

 Standard defenses in NRS 422A cases include taking the position that:

 - The government made a clerical error,

 - The defendant had no intention to defraud, and/or